We've independently reviewed this article to make sure it's as accurate as we can make it.

 #7 Drain Pump

-Once the wash cycle is complete, the control board sends voltage to the drain pump, which pushes the dirty water through the drain hose and into your sink.
+Once the wash cycle is complete, the next step in the way countertop dishwasher work involves the transmission of voltage to the drain pump, which pushes the dirty water through the drain hose and into your sink.

-So, if you encounter drainage issues with your dishwasher, it’s a good idea to check the drain hose for any blockages and inspect the drain pump.
+So, if you encounter drainage issues with your dishwasher, I recommend checking the drain hose for any blockages and inspecting the drain pump.

 Lastly, your dishwasher will go through a final drain cycle to get rid of the remaining water.
-After that, the drying process will begin.
+Then, the drying process will begin.

-Bear in mind that the operation of a countertop dishwasher may vary depending on the specific model you have.
+Bear in mind that the operation of a countertop dishwasher can vary depending on the specific model you have.

 How to Install a Countertop Dishwasher

-- Attach the water inlet hose to the dishwasher
+- Attach the water inlet hose to your tabletop dishwasher.

-- Attach the water drain hose to the dishwasher
+- Attach the water drain hose to your dishwasher.

 Countertop Dishwasher Pros and Cons

 So you’re trying to decide whether you should go for a countertop dishwasher or not.
-Take a look at the following list of pros and cons that should help you make the right choice for your home.
+Please take a look at the following list of pros and cons that I’ve prepared to help you make the right choice for your home.

 Pros | Cons |